Steve Edmonds

 Steve Edmonds, nicknamed "Rock", is an Australian former rugby league footballer who played in the 1970s and 1980s.
 He played for Cronulla-Sutherland in the New South Wales Rugby League (NSWRL) competition.

 Playing career

-Edmonds made his first grade debut for Cronulla in 1972.
-In 1973, Edmonds played in 3 of Cronulla's finals games as the club reached their first grand final.
-Edmonds cruelly missed out on selection in the match as he was ruled out with an injury.
-Cronulla went on to lose the grand final 10-7.
+Edmonds began his first-grade rugby league career with Cronulla in 1972.
+The following year, in 1973, he played in three of Cronulla's finals matches as the club advanced to their first-ever grand final.
+However, Edmonds suffered the misfortune of being unable to participate in the grand final due to an injury.
+Tragically, Cronulla went on to lose the grand final by a score of 10-7.
+Despite missing out on the opportunity to play in the decider, Edmonds' contributions throughout the season were significant in helping Cronulla reach the grand final.

+Edmonds played rugby league in England for Halifax during the 1974–75 season.